-- Article 6 The Representative Corporate Officer and CEO of the Company shall appoint a Corporate Officer, from among the Corporate Officers of the Company, to be in charge of promoting compliance, including the system for ensuring that the execution of duties by officers of ENW companies, who execute business operations, and employees of ENW companies is in accordance with laws and the Articles of Incorporation, and shall establish a department, etc., to support such Corporate Officer in the performance of his or her duties. - 2 The Corporate Officer, who has been assigned to be in charge of promoting compliance, shall establish a Compliance Handbook and a business behavior charter applicable to ENW, clarify norms and behavioral standards so that officers of ENW companies, who execute business operations, and employees of ENW companies take actions in compliance with laws and the Articles of Incorporation, and promote compliance by taking necessary measures such as training of officers of ENW companies, who execute business, who execute business, who execute business, and employees of ENW companies, and employees of ENW companies, who execute business operations, and employees of ENW companies. - 3 The Corporate Officer, who has been assigned to be in charge of promoting compliance, shall establish and operate a Compliance Counter as a point of contact for consulting about compliance and reporting of compliance matters both inside and outside the Company to strive for the prevention and early resolution of risks related to compliance.
+- Article 6 The Representative Corporate Officer and CEO of the Company shall appoint a Corporate Officer, from among the Corporate Officers of the Company, to be in charge of promoting compliance, including the system for ensuring that the execution of duties by officers of ENW companies, who execute business operations, and employees of ENW companies is in accordance with laws and the Articles of Incorporation, and shall establish a department, etc., to support such Corporate Officer in the performance of his or her duties. - 2 The Corporate Officer, who has been assigned to be in charge of promoting compliance, shall establish a Compliance Handbook and a business behavior charter applicable to ENW, clarify norms and behavioral standards so that officers of ENW companies, who execute business operations, and employees of ENW companies take actions in compliance with laws and the Articles of Incorporation, and promote compliance by taking necessary measures such as training of officers of ENW companies, who execute business operations, and employees of ENW companies. - 3 The Corporate Officer, who has been assigned to be in charge of promoting compliance, shall establish and operate a Compliance Counter as a point of contact for consulting about compliance and reporting of compliance matters both inside and outside the Company to strive for the prevention and early resolution of risks related to compliance.
 With respect to ENW companies other than the Company, the Corporate Officer, who has been assigned to be in charge of promoting compliance, shall cooperate and perform above with each Corporate Officer in charge of ENW companies, each officer in charge of compliance at each ENW company and the department in charge of compliance.